Credit card product change: What is it, and is it worth it?

 A credit card product change involves swapping one credit card for a different card from the same issuer.

 A product change is one way to get a card that better suits your needs—whether you’re looking to earn more rewards or get access to additional benefits.
-But before you decide to swap your card, it can help to understand how product changes work.
+But before you try to swap your card, it can help to understand how product changes work.

 What you’ll learn: